AlfredJKwack/BuyMyLove-GiftLIst/docs/Architecture.md

 ## Overview

 BuyMyLove GiftList is a single-page web application for managing and sharing gift ideas.
 It supports anonymous users (for marking gifts as bought) and admin users (for managing the gift list) via OTP email login.
-The backend is powered by Supabase (Edge Functions, Auth, and Storage).
+The backend is powered by node.js and a PostgreSQL database and local storage (S3 compatible).

 ---